jdriselvato/NDS-Homebrew-Development/tools/README.md

-# Why Tools
+# Why this is important

 At some point in history, some of the NDS tools that were available today wont be in a few years.
 Through my period of learning more about developing on the NDS, i've found an unfortunate amount of broken links and dead downloads.
-So to preserve history and provide anyone with an interest in developing with them this section will inclode tools.
+So to preserve history and provide anyone with an interest in developing with them, this section will include tools I find useful.

-Because 99% of these tools are released for public homebrew use I'll try to ensure that I'm not condoning piracy.
+Because 99% of these tools are released for public homebrew use, I'll try to ensure that I'm not condoning piracy.
 If I do step on someones feet, please notify me and I'll remove it asap.

-# Tools
+# NDS Development Tools

 ### GRIT
 Grit is this nice software that has a bunch of image/map handling abilites.
 Looks like the last time this was updated was in 2010 but fortunately the project developer still provides links to different versions: http://www.coranac.com/projects/#grit